 I took some of the things that I typically have leftover from Thanksgiving dinner – apple pie, whole cranberry sauce, and a few pecans – and combined them with flour tortillas to make these truly mouth-watering apple cranberry quesadillas for dessert.

-Have you seen these new Old El Paso Stand ‘n Stuff Flour Tortillas?
-I love these things!
-They’re shaped kind of like little boats and they sit upright making it so easy to add the fillings.
-For this delicious little hand pie, I scooped out the filling from the leftover apple pie and layered it in the tortillas with whole cranberry sauce, Monterey jack cheese, and toasted pecans.
+For this delicious little hand pie, I scooped out the filling from the leftover apple pie and layered it in flour tortillas with whole cranberry sauce, Monterey jack cheese, and toasted pecans.
 You can use other cheeses as well.
 Cheddar, brie, Swiss, and cream cheese all work well with this recipe, too.

 Start by roughly chopping the pecans and toasting them in a dry pan over medium heat for about 5 minutes.
 Alternately, you can toast them in a 350 degree oven for about 5-6 minutes.
 I just went ahead and did them on the stovetop in the same pan that I was going to use for the quesadillas.
 Less clean up :-)

 In each tortilla, layer 1 tablespoon shredded cheese, 1 tablespoon toasted pecans, 1 tablespoon apple pie filling, 1 tablespoon cranberry sauce, and 1 additional tablespoon shredded cheese.
 Press the tortillas flat.
 (I used the stand and fill tortillas from Old El Paso.
 It made the assembly really easy.)

 Heat a non-stick skillet over medium heat.
 Add half the butter.
 Cook half the filled quesadillas about three minutes per side or until golden brown.